InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Methodology

-Given a parallel text pair $(x, y)$ from two languages, the goal of cross-lingual alignment is to learn a mapping function $f(.)$ parameterized by $\theta$ such that $f(x, \theta) = f(y, \theta)$.
+Given a parallel text pair $(x, y)$ from two languages, the goal of crosslingual alignment is to learn a mapping function $f(.)$ parameterized by $\theta$ such that $f(x, \theta) = f(y, \theta)$.
 The $(x,y)$ text pair commonly comes in the form of a word pair or a phrase pair~\cite{lample2018word,lample2018unsupervised}, but in theory, it should be able to generalize to a sentence pair or even a paragraph.
-With the goal of aligning two parallel texts from two different languages, (IA)$^1$ defines a set of alignment-based cross-lingual instructions by exploiting multiple alignment granularity that can be achieved through a parallel sentence.
-Specifically, we explore three different granularities, i.e., word, span, and sentence.
+With the goal of aligning two parallel texts from two different languages, InstructAlign defines a set of alignment-based crosslingual instructions by exploiting multiple alignment objectives that can be achieved through a parallel sentence.
+Specifically, we explore three different objectives, i.e., bilingual denoising / translation language modeling (\textbf{TLM}), machine translation (\textbf{MT}) and crosslingual semantic similarity (\textbf{XSS}).